iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export class IModelHandler {
+    // @internal
     constructor(handler: IModelsHandler);
-    create(requestContext: AuthorizedClientRequestContext, contextId: string, name: string, path?: string, description?: string, progressCallback?: (progress: ProgressInfo) => void, timeOutInMilliseconds?: number): Promise<HubIModel>;
+    // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta create(requestContext: AuthorizedClientRequestContext, contextId: string, name: string, path?: string, description?: string, progressCallback?: (progress: ProgressInfo) => void, timeOutInMilliseconds?: number): Promise<HubIModel>;
-    delete(requestContext: AuthorizedClientRequestContext, contextId: string): Promise<void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "delete" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta delete(requestContext: AuthorizedClientRequestContext, contextId: string): Promise<void>;
-    download(requestContext: AuthorizedClientRequestContext, contextId: string, path: string, progressCallback?: (progress: ProgressInfo) => void): Promise<void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "download" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta download(requestContext: AuthorizedClientRequestContext, contextId: string, path: string, progressCallback?: (progress: ProgressInfo) => void): Promise<void>;
-    get(requestContext: AuthorizedClientRequestContext, contextId: string): Promise<HubIModel>;
+    // Warning: (ae-incompatible-release-tags) The symbol "get" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta get(requestContext: AuthorizedClientRequestContext, contextId: string): Promise<HubIModel>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getInitializationState" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta
-    getInitializationState(requestContext: AuthorizedClientRequestContext, contextId: string): Promise<InitializationState>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getInitializationState" is marked as @public, but its signature references "InitializationState" which is marked as @internal getInitializationState(requestContext: AuthorizedClientRequestContext, contextId: string): Promise<InitializationState>;
-    update(requestContext: AuthorizedClientRequestContext, contextId: string, imodel: HubIModel): Promise<HubIModel>;
+    // Warning: (ae-incompatible-release-tags) The symbol "update" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta update(requestContext: AuthorizedClientRequestContext, contextId: string, imodel: HubIModel): Promise<HubIModel>;
 }

 // @public
 export class IModelHubClient extends IModelClient {
-    constructor(fileHandler?: FileHandler, iModelBaseHandler?: IModelBaseHandler);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "FileHandler" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "IModelBaseHandler" which is marked as @internal constructor(fileHandler?: FileHandler, iModelBaseHandler?: IModelBaseHandler);
     // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AuthorizationToken" which is marked as @beta
     // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AccessToken" which is marked as @beta